- work +44 (0)1224 272558

 David Toke is a late starter in academia.
 Previously he has worked in journalism and school teaching.
 He studied for a PhD at the Department of Political Science and International Studies (POLSIS) at the University of Birmingham from 1997-2001 before becoming a Research Fellow in POLSIS.
 In 2006 he became a Senior Lecturer in Environmental Policy and later Senior in Lecturer Energy Policy in the Departments of Sociology and POLSIS at University of Birmingham.
 He joined the University of Aberdeen in April 2013.

 He has had approximately 50 papers published in refereed journals in different disciplines, most of all in Political Science, but also including Geography, Energy and Public Policy.
-He has published four single-authored monograph books.
-He has recently published (in April 2017) 'China's Role in Reducing Carbon Emissions'.
-This is published by Routledge.
-They will also soon (in April 2018) be publishing his next monograph entitled 'Low Carbon Politics'.
+He has published five single-authored monograph books.
+He has recently had published (in April 2017) 'China's Role in Reducing Carbon Emissions' and (in April 2018) 'Low Carbon Politics'.
+Both these books are published by Routledge.
 His ouput had been cited over 1800 times according to 'ResearchGate'.

 Details of his book 'China's Role in Reducing Carbon Emissions' can be seen at the Routledge website at: https://www.routledge.com/Chinas-Role-in-Reducing-Carbon-Emissions-The-Stabilisation-of-Energy/Toke/p/book/9781138244412 This is available in both hardback and e-book version, the e-book being available for less than £25 a copy.